tarunaaggarwal/Nanopore-Genome-Asm-Pipeline/README.md

 ### Lastly, below are some resources for making a nice circular visual for your genome.
 I created a very basic one.
 But annotating and labeling the circular genome will require manual power.

 - [SnapGene Viewer](https://www.snapgene.com/snapgene-viewer/) is free tool for importing fasta and gff files to make a visual.
+I am becoming a big fan of this tool.
+It's very user friendly and the figs are good looking!
 - [Geneious](https://www.geneious.com/) is a great tool as well, but it costs money.
 - [CGView](http://wishart.biology.ualberta.ca/cgview/index.html) is another tool.
 I haven't used it because I couldn't figure it out.